-Home values have risen in 54 of the last fifty-five months, increasing more than 35% nationwide over that time.
+Home values have risen 64 of the last sixty-seven months, increasing nearly 35% nationwide.

-Year-over-year, valuations are up 6.0 -- the highest reading of the year.
+Year-over-year, valuations are up 6.2% -- one of the highest readings this decade.

 Those still approaching positive equity are using the HARP program to refinance immediately.

 The rise in home valuation is spurring U.S. home sales, too, withÂ renters worried about "missing out" on today's active market.
-Homes are expected to get more expensive into 2017, pushed up by a prolonged season of ultra-low mortgage rates.
+Homes are expected to get more expensive into 2017, not only in sticker price but in financing costs, too.